Wacky-Mole/WackysDatabase/README.md

 ### PlantData

-- m_name (string?): The name of the plant.
+- `m_name` (string): In game name of the plant.

-- GrowTime (float?):  The time required for the plant to grow.
+- `GrowTime` (int): Minimum time in seconds for the plant to transition into a Prefab.
+Exact time chosen randomly within the range of MaxGrowTime.

-- MaxGrowTime (float?): The maximum time required for the plant to fully grow.
+- `MaxGrowTime` (float): Maximum time in seconds for the plant to transition into a Prefab.

-- GrowPrefab (string?): The Pickable or Treebase prefab.
+- `GrowPrefab` (string): Name of the prefab the plant turns into after the timer.
+Can be pretty much anything.
+Anything anything.

-- MinSize (float?): The minimum size of the plant.
+- `MinSize` (float): Minimum size multiplier of the prefab spawned.
+Overrides Pickable `size.

-- MaxSize (float?): The maximum size of the plant.
+- `MaxSize` (float): Maximum size multiplier of the prefab spawned.
+Overrides Pickable `size`.

-- GrowRadius (float?):  The radius within which the plant can grow.
+- `GrowRadius` (float): Radius in meters from center that the plant needs clearance to grow.

-- GrowRadiusVines (float?): The radius within which the plant's vines can grow.
+- `GrowRadiusVines` (float): Radius from center that the plant needs clearance from other vines to grow.
+Inverse, higher numbers reduces the range.

-- CultivatedGround (bool?): Indicates whether the plant requires cultivated ground to grow.
+- `CultivatedGround` (bool): Whether or not the plant needs cultivated ground to grow.

-- DestoryIfCantGrow (bool?): Indicates whether the plant should be destroyed if it can't grow.
+- `DestroyIfCantGrow` (bool): Whether or not the plant disappears if growing is restricted.

-- TolerateHeat (bool?): Indicates whether the plant can tolerate heat.
+- `TolerateHeat` (bool): Whether or not the plant can survive hot climates.
+Overrides Biomes.

-- TolerateCold (bool?): Indicates whether the plant can tolerate cold.
+- `TolerateCold` (bool): Whether or not the plant can survive cold climates.
+Overrides Biomes.

-- Biomes (Heightmap.Biome?): The biomes where the plant can grow.
+- `Biomes` (string): List of Biomes that the plant is allowed to grow in.
 Meadows, BlackForest, Plains, AshLands, Swamp, Mountain, None, Everything, All, DeepNorth, Ocean

 ### TeleportWorldData